simon-shd/libltc-napi-limited/README.md

 }
 ```

+### as a Stream

+When instatiated, `libltc-napi-limited` returns a NodeJS [Transform Stream](https://nodejs.org/api/stream.html#duplex-and-transform-streams).
+Audio can then be `pipe`d into the Stream, and it will output timecode, which can be picked up via the usual methods for reading a Stream.

+There are additional methods available when running as a Stream:

+#### getFPS

+`getFps` returns the frames-per-second of the LTC being decoded.
+For the first second, it will return 0 (while fps is being determined).

+#### isDropFrame

+`isDropFrame` returns true if the decoded timecode is drop-frame, false if not.

+#### setJumpFrames

+`libltc-napi-limited` decodes LTC from audio with some latency. `setJumpFrames` allows you to jump forward a certain numebr of frames to offset this latency.
+You cannot jump forward more than 1s.

 ## Testing

+There are three testing files:

+- `test_file.js` - this tests file conversion
+- `test_pipe.js` - this tests incoming audio using `libltc-napi-limited` as a Stream
+- `test_stream.js` - this tests decoding incoming audio using `decodeStream()`

-To test LTC streaming, I used [Qlab](https://qlab.app/) to send LTC to an audio loopback device ([BlackHole](https://existential.audio/blackhole/)), then used this test to pull audio from the loopback device.
+To test LTC streaming, I used [Qlab](https://qlab.app/) to send LTC to an audio loopback device ([BlackHole](https://existential.audio/blackhole/)), then pulled audio from the loopback device using the Node module `naudiodon`.

 * [Qlab](https://qlab.app/)
 * [BlackHole](https://existential.audio/blackhole/)